xHindge eVersion Pattern

 Eversion of Geometric Sphere in differential topology

-This approach allows Domain Logic or the critical business logic of the eVersion MVC application to be configured at the design level and monitored during the development stage.
+This approach allows Domain Logic or the critical business logic of the eVersion MVC application to be configured at the design level and monitored during the development stage, allowing enterprise executives direct visibility on the Software Process Development part of IT Governance.
+IBM-The emerging role of IT governance

 Enterprise business processes are dynamic, with constantly changing business scenarios.
 New business process are created, frequently combining existing processes with new requirements.